All photographs on this website have been taken by us on and around the spectacular Firth of Clyde.

 First Evening

-8:30pm onward - Get the kettle on, open the biscuits and get the charges out.
+8:30 pm onward - Get the kettle on, open the biscuits and get the charges out.
 With support from the instructor, skipper students will then work together to establish a high-level plan for the weekend/ week based on weather, wind, tide and crew members, with non-skipper students getting involved as much or as little as they wish and a more detailed plan for the first day.

 First Day

-8:00am - Breakfast while listening to the Coastal Guard weather and safety briefing on the VHF at 8:10am.
+8:00 am - Breakfast while listening to the Coastal Guard weather and safety briefing on the VHF at 8:10 am.

-10:00am onward - Leave Kip Marina and go sailing.
+10:00 am onward - Leave Kip Marina and go sailing.

 Last Day

-Approx. 3-4pm - Complete a course debrief, fill in logbooks and issue certificates (as appropriate).
+Approx. 3-4 pm - Complete a course debrief, fill in logbooks and issue certificates (as appropriate).

 Yes, all courses are open to anyone wishing to accompany another student completing an RYA course or just as a personal experience, experience builder and/ or mile-builder.

-What should I bring with me?
+What do I need to bring with me?

-Which course is the right one for me?
+What course is the right one for me?

-International Certificate of Competence (ICC) if you are already a competent sailor and skipper but have no formal qualifications that are often required to charter a yacht abroad.
+International Certificate of Competence (ICC) if you are already a competent sailor and skipper but have no formal qualifications often required to charter a yacht abroad.
 The ICC is a pass/fail exam; however, we run it over a weekend to give some limited opportunity to receive some instructions alongside the examination of the specific skills on the ICC sheet.
 The ICC exam includes both theory knowledge and practical skills.
 The ICC is a lesser qualification than the RYA Day Skipper, so anyone holding the RYA Day Skipper practical certificate can apply to the RYA for an ICC (at an additional cost).

 All practical sailing courses include onboard accommodation unless stated otherwise.